transomjs/transom-core/README.md

 #### cors
 https://www.npmjs.com/package/restify-cors-middleware
 The `authorization` header is added to the `allowHeaders` option automatically as it's required for Bearer authentication.
 The `origins` option is set to a wildcard for easier development and can be set with an environment variable when moving to test or production.
 Both preflight & actual middleware are applied.
+Keep in mind that `http://localhost:8100` is different than `http://127.0.0.1:8100` which is again different than `http://[::]:8100` even though they *may* all resolve to the same service.
+CORs middleware can accept an array of String, or regEx to match acceptable URI patters.
+See the official documentation for additional details.

 #### bodyParser
 http://restify.com/docs/plugins-api/#bodyparser